cogment/cogment-doc/src/cogment/tutorial/5-human-player.md

         print(f" -> round #{round_index + 1} is a draw")
 ```

 It needs to be called whenever the actor receives an observation, except for the first time, before the first round is played.
-Add the following just after the observation is retrieved in the update loop.
+Add the following just after the observation is retrieved in the event loop.

 ```python
 if round_index > 0: